jroivas/bizarre/README.md

 After it, we pop two numbers and push them to `num2` stack.
 We select `num2` as active stack, and print it's contents.

-Similar way, pop until newline:
+Similar way, pop everything from another stack:

     |Integer:nums
     >>nums